IBM/example-health-apis/README.md

 - Pre-work:

-  - Create a database and table space within the DB2 z/OS subsystem
+  - Create a database and table space within the Db2 z/OS subsystem

-- DB2 Tables:
+- Db2 Tables:

-  - There are 12 tables that are used in the entire Summit Healthcare Application (CICS native and Web):
+  - There are 12 tables that are used in the entire Example Healthcare Application (CICS native and Web):

   |   **Table**   |                                                                      **Description**                                                                       |
   | :-----------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------: |